Threat Database Trojans Trojan.Win32.Kryptik.ake

 1. update_flash_player.exe

-The following messages associated with Trojan.Win32.Kryptik.ake were found:
+The following system messages may be associated with Trojan.Win32.Kryptik.ake:

 Washington (CNN)— What will the Obamas get the royal wee one?
 Sources say it’s a topic under discussion in the White House and at the State Department.